neilgmacy/JacksonDatabindDemo/README.md

 listener.onUserDataLoaded(Arrays.asList(userList));
 ```

+All we have to do is pass the bytes of the response, or even simply a String version of the response, to the `ObjectMapper` instance and it will map it to an instance of the `Class` that you pass in as the second parameter.
+In this case, it's an array rather than a single object, but you can pass arrays in too.

 And that's it!
-We now have a fully parsed model object, built from the JSON that was received from the server.
+We now have a fully parsed array of users, built from the JSON that was received from the server.

+[jsondemoapp]: https://github.com/neilmcguiggan/JSONDemoApp "GitHub: neilmcguiggan/JSONDemoApp"
 [jackson]: https://github.com/FasterXML/jackson "GitHub: FasterXML/jackson"
 [jackson-core]: https://github.com/FasterXML/jackson-core "GitHub: FasterXML/jackson-core"
 [jackson-databind]: https://github.com/FasterXML/jackson-databind "GitHub: FasterXML/jackson-databind"